Fair Resource Allocation in Weakly Coupled Markov Decision Processes: Abstract

 \section{Abstract}

 We consider fair resource allocation in sequential decision-making environments modeled as weakly coupled Markov decision processes, where resource constraints couple the action spaces of $N$ sub-Markov decision processes (sub-MDPs) that would otherwise operate independently.
 We adopt a fairness definition using the generalized Gini function instead of the traditional utilitarian (total-sum) objective.
 After introducing a general but computationally prohibitive solution scheme based on linear programming, we focus on the homogeneous case where all sub-MDPs are identical.
 For this case, we show for the first time that the problem reduces to optimizing the utilitarian objective over the class of ``permutation invariant" policies.
-This result is particularly useful as we can exploit Whittle index policies in the restless bandits setting while, for the more general setting, we introduce a count-proportion-based deep reinforcement learning approach.
+This result is particularly useful as we can exploit {efficient algorithms that optimizes the utilitarian objective such as Whittle index policies in restless bandits to solve the problem with this fairness objective.
+For more general settings, } we introduce a count-proportion-based deep reinforcement learning approach.
 Finally, we validate our theoretical findings with comprehensive experiments, confirming the effectiveness of our proposed method in achieving fairness.

-\section{Introduction}
+\section{INTRODUCTION}

 Machine learning (ML) algorithms play a significant role in automated decision-making processes, influencing our daily lives.
 Mitigating biases within the ML pipeline is crucial to ensure fairness and generate reliable outcomes \citep{caton2020fairness}.
-Extensive research has been conducted to enhance fairness across various applications, such as providing job matching services \citep{van2020hiring, raghavan2020mitigating}, assigning credit scores and loans \citep{kozodoi2022fairness}, and delivering healthcare services \citep{farnadi2021individual, chen2023algorithmic}.
+Extensive research has been conducted to enhance fairness across various applications, such as providing job hiring services {\citep{van2020hiring, cimpean2024reinforcement}}, assigning credit scores and loans \citep{kozodoi2022fairness}, and delivering healthcare services \citep{farnadi2021individual, chen2023algorithmic}.